Parent-Child Therapy

 Parent-child therapy is a form of family therapy where the parent and child meet with the therapist together for therapy.
-Parents and caregivers are a vital piece of support and healing when it comes to the therapy of children.
-At the Magnuson Mazzoni Center PLLC, I believe it is imperative to support children in the ways that they are needing and part of this is to support the parents/caregivers through the process of therapy alongside their child through parent-child therapy.
-Taking a parent-child therapy approach gives the family the ability to achieve the best possible outcome for the child, parent, and family.
-My goal is to provide the child and parent(s)/caregiver(s) with the opportunity, skills, and healing to achieve overall healthier mental health and well-being while remaining true to their individual and family cultures, morals, and values.
+Parents and caregivers are vital to support and healing for children’s therapy.
+At the Magnuson Mazzoni Center PLLC, we believe it is imperative to help children in the ways they need, and part of this is to support the parents/caregivers through the process of therapy alongside their child through parent-child therapy.
+A parent-child therapy approach allows the family to achieve the best possible outcome for the child, parent, and family.
+We aim to provide the child and parent(s)/caregiver(s) with the opportunity, skills, and healing to achieve healthier mental health and well-being while remaining true to their individual and family cultures, morals, and values.

 References